piggybox/ai-toy-projects/README.md

-# An umbrella for toy AI projects
+# A collection of toy AI projects